Edgenesis/shifu/docs/design/design-rtsp-record-application.md

 # RTSP recording application

-User can use this application to watch rtsp using ffmpeg or other third-party package to store the stream into PV in other host which has RTX 4090.
+User can use this application to watch RTSP using ffmpeg or other third-party package to store the stream into PV in other host which supporting GPU that can accelerate video encoding.

 ## Goal

-application running in the kubernetes allow user to connect RTSP server, and record the rtsp stream into file like mp4 / flv and so on, user can export file out of kubernetes.
+application running in the kubernetes allow user to connect RTSP server, and record the RTSP stream into file like mp4 / flv and so on, user can export file out of kubernetes.

 ## General Design

-The application is a HTTP Server running in the kubernetes, which can store the rtsp stream into a file like mp4 / flv and so on, user can export file out of kubernetes with the instruction manual.
+The application is a HTTP Server running in the kubernetes, which can store the RTSP stream into a file like mp4 / flv and so on, user can export file out of kubernetes with the instruction manual.